Drwhomust/hazzy/README.md

+> New stuff code made in love is coming trust.
+> Ingore all code right now until next push!!

 # Hazzy

 Hazzy is a video game where you play as a goo named Hazzy (a hybird of a fox, cat, and red panda)